opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

 -   **Improve query performance:**  Restrict the volume of data to be checked or operated to facilitate query.

-    With partition pruning, also known as partition elimination, GaussDB KernelopenGauss filters out unexpected partitions and scans only the remaining partitions.
+    With partition pruning, also known as partition elimination, openGauss filters out unexpected partitions and scans only the remaining partitions.
 Partition pruning greatly improves query performance.

 -   **Partition-wise Join**: Partitioning can also improve the performance of multi-table joins by using a technique known as partition-wise join.
 Partition-wise joins can be applied when two tables are joined and at least one of these tables is partitioned using a join key.
 Partition-wise joins break a large join into smaller joins of "identical" datasets.
 "Identical" here is defined as covering the same set of partitioning key values on both sides of the join, ensuring that only a join of these 'identical' datasets will produce a result without considering other datasets.
 List partitions and hash partitions are not supported currently.